-- DO keep your holding tank clean using any cleaner approved for recreational vehicle sanitation systems. - DO add a special deodorizer or chemical additive approved for recreational vehicle systems to sanitize and improve the tank action. - DO guard against freeze-up. - DO keep your tank knife valve closed, permitting the tank to get as full as convenient before emptying. - DO keep tank knife valve and the drain cap tightly in place when traveling to permit use of the system when on the road. - DO use any soft (single-ply) toilet tissue. - DO open the bath vent to keep bathroom fresh. - DON'T put facial tissues, paper, alcohol type antifreeze, sanitary napkins, or household toilet cleaners in your holding tank. - DON'T put anything solid in your holding tank which can scratch or damage the plastic.
+keep your holding tank clean using any DO cleaner approved for recreational vehicle sanitation systems.

+add a special deodorizer or chemical DO additive approved for recreational vehicle systems to sanitize and improve the tank action.

+guard against freeze-up.
+DO

+keep your tank knife valve closed, permit-DO ting the tank to get as full as convenient before emptying.

+keep tank knife valve and the drain cap DO tightly in place when traveling to permit use of the system when on the road.

+use any soft (single-ply) toilet tissue.
+DO

+open the bath vent to keep bathroom fresh.
+DO

+put facial tissues, paper, alcohol type anti-DON'T freeze, sanitary napkins, or household toilet cleaners in your holding tank.

+DON'T put anything solid in your holding tank which can scratch or damage the plastic.